bytepool/lbs-transient-execution/README.md

 read a file or send some data over network, it does so through a _system call_ (syscall).
-It puts the syscall parameters into the CPU registers and executes a special CPU instruction (`int 0x80` or `sysenter` on x86, `cwc` or `swi` on ARM), which triggers a cpu interrupt and starts the interrupt handler in the OS code.
-The interrupt handler runs with kernel privileges, usually it can access any memory of any process or talk to any hadware directly—the code inside the kernel is trusted.
+It puts the syscall parameters into the CPU registers and executes a special CPU instruction (`int 0x80` or `sysenter` on x86, `cwc` or `swi` on ARM), which triggers a CPU interrupt and starts the interrupt handler in the OS code.
+The interrupt handler runs with kernel privileges, usually it can access any memory of any process or talk to any hardware directly—the code inside the kernel is trusted.
 This allows the interrupt handler to serve the syscall request from the user process; for example, if the process requested to read 10 bytes from some file, the interrupt handler will talk to the HDD, read